Covid-19How Screen Machine has altered its service in response to the pandemic

 Thank you for your continued support throughout this time.
 We’re delighted to get out there and see you all again.
 We understand if you’re not quite ready to visit us, and we hope to host you again in the near future.

-- Due to 2-metre physical distancing, our maximum capacity is reduced to 20 seats, which is 25% of our normal capacity.
+- Due to 1-metre physical distancing, our maximum capacity is reduced to 36 seats, just under 50% of our full capacity.

-- Tickets must be bought online.
-There is now a seating plan available that lets you choose your seat.
+- There is a seating plan available that lets you choose your seat.
 You can book tickets up to 2 hours before a film’s scheduled start time.

 - We have introduced a new ticket discount category Welcome21 for frontline and essential workers, and anyone whose circumstances have been affected by the pandemic.
 This will remain in place until the end of 2021.

-- Unless you are exempt, it is mandatory that you wear a face covering throughout the duration of your visit.
+- Unless you are exempt, we ask that you wear a face covering throughout the duration of your visit.

 - You may bring food and drink with you, but we ask that you please take all of your rubbish away when you leave.